 With History Stream you can take control of your historical data, and do more with it throughout your enterprise.
 Whether you're looking to load data into a central warehouse, or feed an analytics platform such as Tableau, AWS QuickSight or PowerBI the History Stream facilitates easy data movement with minimal configuration and setup.

 What's more is that you access to your entire historical data set, not just the latest version.

-Once enabled, the History Stream continously monitors the GRAX Vault for new data.
-When it finds data, and it's safe to write, it will be written to parquet format as detailed below.
-Every backed up version of a record for an enabled object will be included.
+Once enabled, History Stream continuously monitors the GRAX Vault for new data.
+When it finds data, and it's safe to write, it is written to parquet format as detailed below.
+Every backed up version of a record for an enabled object is included.